-The design elements in Table 19.505.3.D in this subsection apply, as described below, to all multi-unit family developments and congregate housing developments with 3 or more dwelling units on a single lot.
+The design elements in Table 19.505.3.D in this subsection apply, as described below, to all multi-unit developments and congregate housing developments with 3 or more dwelling units on a single lot.
 Cottage cluster housing and rowhouses on their own lots are subject to separate standards and are therefore exempt from Subsection 19.505.3.

-Housing development that is on a single lot and emulates the style of cottage cluster housing or rowhouses is subject to the standards of this subsection.
+1. All new multi-unit or congregate housing development is subject to the design elements in this subsection.

-- 1. All new multi-unit family or congregate housing development is subject to the design elements in this subsection. - 2.
-The following design elements are applicable for work that would construct a new building or increase the floor area on the site by more than 1,000 sq ft.
-Elements that are applicable only to additions do not apply to the site's existing development. - a.
+2. The following design elements are applicable for work that would construct a new building or increase the floor area on the site by more than 1,000 sq ft.
+Elements that are applicable only to additions do not apply to the site's existing development.

+- a.
 Subsection 19.505.3.D.1 Private Open Space, for the entire site. - b.
-Subsection 19.505.3.D.2 Public Open Space, for the entire site. - c.
-Subsection 19.505.3.D.5 Building Orientation and Entrances, only for additions or new buildings. - d.
-Subsection 19.505.3.D.6 Building Façade Design, only for additions or new buildings. - e.
-Subsection 19.505.3.D.7 Building Materials, only for additions or new buildings. - f.
-Subsection 19.505.3.D.8 Landscaping, for the entire site. - g.
-Subsection 19.505.3.D.9 Screening, only for additions or new buildings. - h.
-Subsection 19.505.3.D.11 Sustainability, only for new buildings. - i.
-Subsection 19.505.3.D.12 Privacy Considerations, only for additions or new buildings. - j.
-Subsection 19.505.3.D.13 Safety, only for additions or new buildings. - 3.
-Table 19.505.3.D.7 Building Materials is applicable for work that would replace more than 50% of the façade materials on a building within a 12-month period.
-The element applies only to the building on which the new façade materials are installed. - 4.
-Any activity not described in Subsections 19.505.3.D.2.a-c is exempt from the design elements in this subsection.
+Subsection 19.505.3.D.2 Public Open Space, for the entire site.

+c.
+Subsection 19.505.3.D.5 Building Orientation and Entrances, only for additions or new buildings.

+d.
+Subsection 19.505.3.D.6 Building Façade Design, only for additions or new buildings.

+e.
+Subsection 19.505.3.D.7 Building Materials, only for additions or new buildings.

+f.
+Subsection 19.505.3.D.8 Landscaping, for the entire site.

+g.
+Subsection 19.505.3.D.9 Screening, only for additions or new buildings.

+h.
+Subsection 19.505.3.D.11 Sustainability, only for new buildings.

+i.
+Subsection 19.505.3.D.12 Privacy Considerations, only for additions or new buildings.

+j.
+Subsection 19.505.3.D.13 Safety, only for additions or new buildings.

+3. Table 19.505.3.D.7 Building Materials is applicable for work that would replace more than 50% of the façade materials on a building within a 12-month period.
+The element applies only to the building on which the new façade materials are installed.

+4. Any activity not described in Subsections 19.505.3.D.2.a-c is exempt from the design elements in this subsection.